Controlling Dynamical Systems into Unseen Target States Using Machine Learning: Methods

-where $K$ is a scaling parameter for the force which is set to $K=200$.
-This control force depends only on the observed actual system coordinates and the predicted coordinates, requiring no knowledge of the system's underlying equations.
+where $K$ is a control parameter.
+This control force depends only on the observed actual system coordinates and the predicted coordinates, which requires no knowledge of the system's underlying equations.
 This feature makes the approach highly versatile and applicable to real-world problems where precise mathematical models are unavailable.
-For a thorough analysis, we demonstrate this control strategy on a mathematical example system simulated using its known equations instead of observing a real system.
+For a thorough analysis, we demonstrate this control strategy on mathematical example systems simulated using its known equations instead of observing a real system.
 In this case, the control force is incorporated by adding it to the system's differential equations $\dot{f}$.
 The updated equations are then solved at each time step, incorporating the control force into the system's evolution

-To ensure a smooth transition to the system's target state without turbulence occurring, a prediction of the target state must be selected that does not exhibit turbulent behavior.
-Multiple prediction realizations are generated for a given target state, and their correlation dimension is calculated.
-If the correlation dimension of a prediction is below the $rcd$-cutoff value, which represents the highest correlation dimension of the stationary target dynamics, it is considered free of turbulence and can be used for control.
+To ensure a smooth transition in Lorenz application to the system's target state without transients occurring, a prediction of the target state must be selected that does not exhibit transient behavior.
+Multiple prediction realizations are generated for a given target state and their correlation dimension is calculated.
+If the correlation dimension of a prediction is below the rcd threshold value, where $\text{rcd} < 1.21$ which represents the highest correlation dimension of the stationary target dynamics, it is considered free from transients and can be used for control.
 Depending on the reservoir computing method used, various strategies can generate multiple prediction realizations for a given target state.
-In our approach, we varied the initial conditions slightly and selected the turbulence-free prediction that starts closest to the system's current coordinates when applying the control force.
+In this approach, we varied the initial conditions slightly and selected the transient-free prediction that starts closest to the system's current coordinates when applying the control force.
+For the power system application with noise, the control method is identical, except for $ \mathbf{u(t)} \rightarrow\tilde{\mathbf{u}}(t) = \mathbf{u}(t) + \mathbf{\mu}(t)$ with $\mathbf{\mu}(t) \sim \mathbf{\mathcal{N}}(0,\,\sigma^{2})$.
+The resulting control force is applied to the dynamical system directly, as well.